WorkplaceX/Analyze/ASP.NET Angular/Readme.md

 # Bridge between ASP.NET and Angular2

-Has two independent running applications.
+Contains two individual and independent applications.

 * Angular2 in folder "Angular"
 * ASP.NET Core in folder "Server"

-Server copies every requested file from "Angular" into "wwwroot/Angular"
+Server copies every requested file from "Angular" into "wwwroot/Angular" on server.

-## Install Client
-* npm install